ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 "Seven dead," Pell reported, his voice carefully neutral.
 "Twelve wounded, three seriously.
 Including young Willem."
 He paused.
 "Could have been much worse."

 Could have been.
-But Willem was dying, and two other defenders lay nearby in grave condition, though not immediately life threatening.
+But Willem was dying, and two other defenders lay nearby in grave condition.

 Gond placed his hands on Willem's chest, feeling for the familiar stirring of divine power.
 It came readily, flowing through him like warm honey.
 The divine light sought out the damaged places within the boy's body—the internal bleeding, the shattered ribs, the trauma that went deeper than flesh.